vsylenko/temporal-versioning-java-code/exercises/worker-versioning/README.md

 1. Navigate to `exercises/worker-versioning/practice` by running
    `cd exercises/worker-versioning/practice`
    1. If you're in the GitPod environment you can run the shortcut command `ex2`
-1. Launch the Worker in one terminal by running the command `mvn exec:java -Dexec.mainClass="pizzaworkflow.PizzaWorker"`
+1. Launch the Worker in one terminal by running the command `mvn clean compile exec:java -Dexec.mainClass="pizzaworkflow.PizzaWorker"`
    1. If you're in the GitPod environment you can run the shortcut command `ex2w`
-1. Start the Workflow in another terminal by running the command `mvn exec:java -Dexec.mainClass="pizzaworkflow.Starter"`
+1. Start the Workflow in another terminal by running the command `mvn clean compile exec:java -Dexec.mainClass="pizzaworkflow.Starter"`
    1. If you're in the GitPod environment you can run the shortcut command `ex2st`
 1. This creates an environment where an unversioned Worker is already running.
 1. Edit the `PizzaWorker.java` file to add a Build ID to your Worker and opt in